We offer a fun and supportive environment with an emphasis on enjoyment which ensures students feel comfortable as they learn to dance.

-At Anna Lee School of Dance we teach a variety of different styles & age ranges at our various locations.
+At Anna Lee School of Dance we teach a variety of different styles and age ranges at our various locations.

-Our Pre School classes are tailor-made and designed especially for children aged 3 to 4.5 years old.
+Our Pre School classes are tailor-made and designed especially for children and 3 to 4.5 years old (pre school).

 With an emphasis on fun and enjoyment children will be introduced to ballet and jazz.
 They will learn basic dance steps and moves, improve coordination, concentration and listening skills as well as learning new concepts such as moving in circles, on diagonal and following a leader.
 They will develop a better sense of spacial awareness and working within a group.

 Our hip hop classes are not currently syllabus based.

 Students can sit medal tests through the NZAMD syllabus and medal exams through the JDNZ system.